IRC-SPHERE/smart-home-architect/README.md

 Smart Home Architect
 ====================

-Smart Home Architect is a web-based game that interactively demonstrates the SPHERE technology.
+Smart Home Architect is a web-based game that interactively demonstrates SPHERE technology.

-It is available for playing at https://irc-sphere.github.io/smart-home-architect/.
+It is available for playing at https://irc-sphere.github.io/smart-home-architect/

 ## Overview ##